 After-school childcare is available from 3:10pm.
 The charge is £3 per day for children staying until 4:00pm, and £6 per day for those staying until 5:00pm.

-Yes, Lockwood Primary is an excellent school with a current Ofsted rating of Good.
-Its academic results are particularly impressive; in 2024, 86% of pupils achieved the expected standard in reading, writing, and mathematics, which is well above the England average.
-The school ranks in the top 10% of primary schools in England.
+Yes, Lockwood Primary is a good school with a current Ofsted rating of Good.
+Its academic results are positive rather than exceptional in the latest dataset: 70% of pupils achieved the expected standard in reading, writing, and mathematics, and the school ranks 5,214th of 14,978 schools in England for primary academic outcomes.

-The results are among the strongest in North Yorkshire.
-In 2024, the average score in maths was 110 and in reading was 108.
-19% of pupils achieved at a higher standard across reading, writing, and maths combined, compared to an England average of 8%.
+The results sit above the national middle in the latest dataset.
+The average score in maths was 108 and in reading was 105.
+20% of pupils achieved at a higher standard across reading, writing, and maths combined.

 Yes, the school offers nursery provision for children starting at age three.
 The nursery is integrated into the school's early years department, helping children become familiar with the school environment before they start Reception.
 For details on nursery funding, visit the school website.